 The Rite of Christian Initiation of Adults is a program under which the Church welcomes adults seeking any of the following sacraments of full communion in the Catholic faith: Baptism, Eucharist or Confirmation.

 RCIA is a program of discernment and instruction in which the person seeking initiation into the Church is introduced to the beliefs and practices of the Catholic faith.
 At the Cathedral, RCIA instruction is for non-baptized persons, persons baptized in another Christian faith and baptized Catholics who lack both the sacraments of Eucharist and Confirmation.
 RCIA instruction follows the outline of the Catechism.

 Instruction and discernment sessions begin in early fall and conclude with the Easter Vigil Mass the following year.
 Eligible catechumens who are not baptized and candidates who seek full communion receive the sacraments at the Easter Vigil Mass.

 Each candidate or catechumen in RCIA is sponsored by a confirmed Catholic in good standing.
 At the beginning of each session, the RCIA program is in need of Catholics who are willing to sponsor candidates and catechumens.
 The sponsor assists candidates or catechumens in their discernment and learning process.
 Sponsors do not need to attend every session with the candidate or catechumen, but we ask that the sponsor make every reasonable effort to be present with the candidate or sponsor as much as possible in the beginning instruction of their faith journey.
-In addition, there are several Rites throughout the year that the sponsors must attend with the candidates and catechumens.
-Schedules are available at the Church office or from the RCIA director.
-Many sponsors find that the RCIA sessions are a way to renew one’s knowledge and understanding of the Catholic faith and, at the same time, to walk with the candidate or catechumen as they enter the Catholic faith.
+In addition, there are serveral Rites throughout the year that the sponsors must attend with the candidates and catechumens.
+Schedules are available at the Church office or may be obtained from the RCIA Director, Deacon Vince Boyle.
+Many sponsors find that the RCIA sessions are a way to renew one's knowledge and understanding of the Catholic faith and, at the same time, to walk with the candidate or catechumen as they enter the Catholic faith.